pgtipping/Synthalyst/guides/llmImplementation.md

   - List of learning topics.
   - User learning goals and interests (e.g., desired pace, proficiency level).
 - **Prompt Strategy:**
-  Use a prompt template that instructs the LLM to “design a curriculum” with sections, milestones, recommended resources, and time estimates.
+  Use a prompt template that instructs the LLM to “design a curriculum” with sections, learning objectives, prerequisites, intended audience level, expected outcomes (preferably measurable outcomes), milestones, recommended resources, and days and time estimates.
 - **Flow:**
   1. **API Endpoint:** Receives a JSON payload from the frontend.
   2. **Prompt Builder:** Dynamically inserts user data into a well-crafted prompt template.